teachthenet/pycraft/lesson_4.md

 The first 2 lines are similar to the previous lesson.
 Be sure to replace "seanybob" with your name!

 ```
+#Get the player's current position so we can build the pyramid there.
+pos = mc.player.getPos()
-x = 10
+x = pos.x
-y = 110
+y = pos.y
-z = 12
+z = pos.z
 ```

-This position is the bottom front right of our building
+This position is the bottom front right of our building - let's put it where our user is standing, so we can find it easy!

 ```
 x2 = x + 10